Reviews You Can Rely On

 Ease of Use

 A good lantern should be intuitive to use.
-There is not a huge amount of variability between the lanterns in this review in terms of how easy they are to use, so this metric accounts for a comparatively small proportion of the overall score.
-However, there are a few different features to look out for that we found to be a value add.
+We found most of these lanterns to be quite user-friendly, but there are a few different features to look out for that we found to be a value add.
 Considering that every lantern will require some sort of energy source before it can operate, we first considered how easy they are to power up.

 We found that accessing the battery compartment of many models is more challenging than we would want or expect it to be.
 Some effort is required to install the batteries on waterproof models like Streamlight The Siege.
 In contrast, lanterns installed with rechargeable lithium-ion batteries, like the Coleman Rugged Rechargeable, can be much easier to use.